-8. London Underground
+London Underground

-- 44. London Underground manages Civils assets comprising over 16,000 bridges and structures, 350 km of tunnels and 235km earth structures (its 270 stations are managed separately).
+- 37. London Underground manages Civils Assets, comprising over 16,000 bridges and structures 350 km of tunnels and 235km earth structures.
+(Its 270 stations are managed separately from Civils assets).
 Many of the challenges are comparable to the mainline, in that the majority of the assets are over a hundred years old and degradation rates can be hard to measure when parts are hidden.
-The characteristics of the above-surface network are similar to the mainline as well, but drainage is of increased importance in the tube sections, where the risk of flooding and water seepage is ever-present. - 45.
+The characteristics of the above-surface network are similar to the mainline as well, but drainage is of increased importance in the tube sections, where the risk of flooding and water seepage is ever-present. - 38.
 Underpinning LUL's asset management has been a series of programmes completed around the start of the second decade of the 21st century to ensure LUL has a comprehensive picture of its assets and their structural stability and capacity.
 This is largely the result of the Analytical Asset programme (completed in April 2012), coupled with the results of the Drainage Hydraulic programme (completed August 2011).
-This led to the development of a risk-based framework of cyclical inspections to determine on-going asset condition and any consequent maintenance works.
+This led to the development of a risk based framework of cyclical inspections to determine on-going asset condition and any consequent maintenance works.
 Alongside this a Civils Engineering programme to strengthen replace or renew has been similarly prioritised based on the outputs of the analytical assessment programme.
-This has led to targeted significant investment to recover a backlog of condition concerns. - 46.
-London Underground has had the opportunity, during recent line extensions, to explore the design and construction of new Civils assets.
+This has led to targeted significant investment to recover a backlog of condition concerns. - 39.
+London Underground demonstrates good practice in respect of several elements of its Civils asset management strategy.
+It has had the opportunity, during recent line extensions, to explore the design and construction of new Civils assets.
 It has developed new materials, processes and technologies to allow easy construction and improved future access and maintenance.
-As an example it has moved away from traditional construction 'in-situ' towards off-site fabrication that is then delivered to site and installed with minimal disruption.
-New construction has introduced standardised, modular parts allowing scaling or expansion to accommodate future growth. - 47.
+As an example it has moved away from traditional construction 'insitu' towards off-site fabrication that is then delivered to site and installed with minimal disruption.
+New construction has introduced standardised, modular parts allowing scaling or expansion to accommodate future growth. - 40.
 LUL's asset management philosophy is to view Civils engineering assets as part of the wider railway infrastructure 'system'.
 When considering safety risk LUL models the 'indirect' contribution of its assets as well as the more obvious direct risks the effect of trains being stationary in tunnels, for example, for Civils assets affecting the flow of an evacuation route.
-Due to the density of passenger numbers, frequency of service and close proximity of assets, the impact of such disruption on LUL infrastructure is more acute than on other networks. - 48.
+Due to the density of passenger numbers, frequency of service and close proximity of assets the impact of such disruption on LUL infrastructure is more acute than on other networks.
 When thinking about the behaviour of its assets LUL employs the concept of 'asset abuse' to describe interrelationships.
-Thus Civils can impact on the performance of huuuuuu non-Civils assets, for example when signalling and power assets are adversely affected by water ingress in a shallow brick tunnel, or when track support is compromised by earthwork deformation.
+Thus Civils can impact on the performance of non-Civils assets, for example when signalling and power assets are adversely affected by water ingress in a shallow brick tunnel, or when track support is compromised by earthwork deformation.
 Significant 'abuse' of Civils assets arises from external sources, e.g. road vehicle incursion.
 In recognition of this LUL is compiling a Third Party Asset Register.